 On the top are tabs which allow switching between Videos, Music, Browse and Network.

 - Videos are for playing video files.
 It further categorizes your media as videos, shows and camera roll.

 - Music is for your MP3 and other audio files.
 I can list your files by Artists, Albums, Songs, and Playlists.
 You can also sort by artist, date or album in ascending and descending order.

 - Browse allows you to browse the local library–music, videos, and pictures.
 You can also browse your local network through here.
 There’s also an open file feature which is for browsing and locating media files via the windows browse interface.

 - Network gives us the freedom to open files that are on the internet.
 Enter an HTTP link to open and stream files directly.

 Overall, the VLC app from the Windows Store is a medium grade app for playing your media files.
 It supports everything with a basic minimal interface.
+It has a whole host of settings to enhance your playback experience.
 It is not as powerful as the old VLC Media Player which should be used on laptops and desktops.
 But if you have a touchscreen device and want to simply tap and play, use this app.